surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.0.1-dev.4 =
+= 5.0.1-b.1 =

-(2019/06/26) Fixed block editor global variable definition by changing "const" to "var".
-Removed the Google Plus Profile option check in All In One SEO settings.
+(2019/06/27) Fixed block editor global variable definition by changing "const" to "var".
+Fixed markup when selecting an Schema Organization, LocalBusiness, and Person type (or sub-type) in the Document SSO metabox.

 = 5.0.0 =